 Sewage and Waste Removal Laws in Florida

 Under statute 0381.00655, all property owners served by municipal or investor-owned sewerage systems must connect to it.
-This law even applies to homes that have a legal septic system: you have 365 days from when you are notified to connect to the available sewage systems.
+This law even applies to homes with a legal septic system: you have 365 days from when you are notified to connect to the available sewage systems.

-To complicate things further, many places in Florida (as well as in other states) combine sewage and water bills.
-Even if you get 100% of your water from off-grid sources, you’ll still end up paying for the municipal water fee.
+To complicate things further, many places in Florida (as well as other states) combine sewage and water bills.
+Even if you get 100% of your water from off-grid sources, you’ll still pay the municipal water fee.